 Many were about that morn.
 None durst do more than whisper blessings.
 There were men with muskitts in the barges, lest any should attempt a rescue.

 The master had paid a waterman to await him at Black-Fryes stairs.
-He sayt ’twere best they went early, because the ways all about Westminster Hall would be throng.
+He sayt ’twere best to go early, because the ways about Westminster Hall would be throng.

 After they was rowed away Linkin and I sat a while, swivel-eared.
 When the hum in the west dulled, Linkin sayt, “All that should be in are in, and it has begun.”